 One of the main objectives of the group is to share knowledge and identify best practices.
 Each year at the annual meeting, topics that are relevant to members are discussed.
 Topics that have been addressed include: curriculum development, clinical education, interdisciplinary education and research, leadership in healthcare, faculty development, global standards and accreditations, patient safety, the rise of the e-patient, international exchange for students and staff, etc.

 Another fundamental aspect of the group is to create collaborative interdisciplinary projects.
-Between 2005 and 2008, the U21 HSG funded a project to examine global e-health and a steering committee made some recommendations to establish asustainable endeavour in global e-health.
+Between 2005 and 2008, the U21 HSG funded a project to examine global e-health and a steering committee made some recommendations to establish a sustainable endeavour in global e-health.
 Since 2006, the U21 HSG has been working on the U21 UNMDG initiative that looks at developing an educational strategy for UN MDG (Millennium Development Goals) training for academic institutions in the U21 network.
 Since September 2013, the group started a new collaborative project looking at the use of Social Media for education in health across the network and will develop an inventory of exemplars and policies in place.
-In 2014, the U21 Health Sciences Group will run its first summer school on the theme: Substance Misuse Studies: A Harm Reduction Approach.
-The Summer School will be hosted by The University of Auckland on 7-18 July, 2014
+In 2014, the U21 Health Sciences Group will run its first summer school on the theme Substance Misuse Studies: A Harm Reduction Approach.
+The Summer School will be hosted by The University of Auckland on 7-18 July, 2014.